hm14/Google-Maps-API-Project/README.md

-#Study Sites, a Neighborhood Map Project
+#Study Sites, a Neighborhood Map Project live at https://hm14.github.io/Google-Maps-API-Project/

 This is single page application that makes calls to location based service APIs (Google Maps and foursquares) to retrive data and then displays it using text, images and markers on a Google Map.